Barry K. Logan, Ph.D., DABFT

 Drugs and Traffic Safety’s (ICADTS)

 prestigious Widmark Award in 2013.
-He has served in various positions on the Board of the AAFS since 2005, and was elected President-Elect in 2012.
+He has served in various positions on the Board of the AAFS since 2005, and was elected President in 2013.